hat-festival/glowing-hat/README.md

 - Wire
 - Hot glue

 I hot-glued the lights to the hat, turning in a random(ish) direction after I'd glued-down each one, attempting to move towards empty space each time.
+I also managed to stick 2 or 3 of them on backwards because I'm an idiot.

 I cable-tied the Pi to the power-bank and wired everything up, producing something you absolutely would not want to try to take through an airport: